by James Burns

 The Two Major Applications of Life Insurance

 Using other people’s money (OPM) with the intent of realizing a financial gain is a financial concept that has been practiced by real estate developers, investors, business owners and entrepreneurs for centuries.
 Today, this concept is being utilized to purchase life insurance, and has raised the eyebrows of insurance promoters and financial professionals alike.
-But, does this concept offer economic substance or is it just another sales tool to sell life insurance?6
+Does this concept offer economic substance or is it just another sales tool to sell life insurance?

 Life insurance is an important part of any high net worth individual‟s financial picture.
 Since adequate life insurance usually requires significant premium payments, the premium financing strategy can be an effective solution for clients who do not want to liquidate assets to fund their life insurance premiums.